 Scrape the bowl with a spatula, then mix in the chopped walnuts.
 Scoop the batter into the prepared pan.

 Peel the pear.
-Then core and slice into thin 1/16th inch wedges.
+Then core and slice into thin 1/16-inch wedges.
 Arrange the slices around the top of the cake in a flower pattern, tucking them into the batter just deep enough to hold them in place.
-Sprinkle 1 tablespoons sugar over the top of the cake.
+Sprinkle 1 tablespoon sugar over the top of the cake.

 Bake the cake undisturbed for 60 minutes.
 Check the center of the cake with a toothpick.
 If it comes out clean, remove from the oven.
 If not, bake another 5-10 minutes.
 Cool completely before releasing from the pan and cutting.